Arrenval/Yet-Another-Devkit/README.md

 You'll find the UI panel "Devkit" in the "XIV Kit" tab in the 3D Viewport.

 ## Installing
-This script comes bundled with the compatible devkits.
-Generally you can update the script after patch updates, but don't do so unless instructed.
+This script comes bundled with its compatible devkit.
+Generally, you can update the script after patch updates, but it's not recommended to do so unless instructed.

 ## Licensing